COVID-19 Updates

 Yes.
 Attendance requirements are governed by existing policy and have not changed.

-Yes, unvaccinated students will be allowed to attend in-person classes, but will be required to submit a vaccination exemption request.
+Yes, unvaccinated students will be allowed to attend in-person classes.

 Fully online courses can offer office hours virtually.
 Hybrid classes should consider a combination of online and in person hours.